isc-projects/kea/doc/sphinx/arm/hooks.rst

 User Contexts in Hooks
 ======================

-Hooks libraries can have their own configuration parameters, which is convenient if the parameter applies to the whole library.
+Hook libraries can have their own configuration parameters, which is convenient if the parameter applies to the whole library.
 However, sometimes it is very useful to extend certain configuration entities with additional configuration data.
 This is where the concept